One57: Form and facade

-The facade uses various pieces of dark and light blue glass.
-These glass panes were arranged to create vertical stripes and were intended to absorb sunlight in various ways and maximize views.
-De Portzamparc likened the northern and southern facades to the work of Austrian painter Gustav Klimt, citing the artist's work as having inspired the design.

 At ground level, One57 has an L-shaped floor plan extending both north to 58th Street and east along 57th Street.
-The building's massing, or shape, contains curved setbacks on 57th Street.
+The building's massing, or shape, consists of varying curved and linear shapes.
+There are curved setbacks on 57th Street.
 The base of the building has undulating vertical glass strips around and above the entrances, which are also meant to symbolize a waterfall.
 The tower has rippled canopies and numerous setbacks on the 57th Street side.
 By contrast, the facade along 58th Street, facing Central Park, has a flatter profile without setbacks.
 A separate residential entrance also exists on the north facade at 58th Street.

-The curved roof of the building conceals a cooling tower and tapers in width to 60 ft.
+The facade uses various pieces of dark and light blue glass, mixed with pewter- and silver-colored glass.
+These glass panes were arranged to create vertical stripes and were intended to absorb sunlight in various ways and maximize views.
+De Portzamparc likened the glass patterning on the northern and southern facades to the work of Austrian painter Gustav Klimt, citing the artist's work as having inspired the design.
 According to facade contractor Permasteelisa, the facade is made of 8,200 pieces in over 2,200 distinct shapes, covering 509100 ft2.
 A slightly different figure of 8,400 figures is cited by television network PBS.
 Among the shapes that are used in the facade are curved panels, at the setbacks; curved corner panels, at the extreme ends of the setbacks; "peel-outs", consisting of adjacent curved and flat panels; and the undulating "teardrop" panels around the entrances.
 Most shapes are used infrequently, with the most common shape being used about 300 times.

+The pinnacle was designed by Goldstein, Hill & West.
+The curved roof of the building conceals a cooling tower and tapers in width to 60 ft.
 A window cleaning rig, measuring 30 ft long and weighing 20 ST, was constructed for the building.
 The window cleaning deck hangs from a retractable crane arm that is installed on the roof.